thomasbattram/thesis/index/thesis.knit.md

 \end{figure}

 #### Potential causal effect of _AHRR_ methylation on lung cancer risk: one sample MR {#ahrr-one-sample-mr}
+Dr Rebecca Richmond completed the analysis and writing of this section.

 In the CCHS, a per (average methylation-increasing) allele change in a four-mQTL allele score was associated with a 0.73% [95% CI=0.56,0.90] increase in methylation (P<1x10^-10^) and explained 0.8% of the variance in cg05575921-_AHRR_ methylation (F-statistic=74.2).
 Confounding factors were not strongly associated with the genotypes in this cohort (P>=0.11) (__Table \@ref(tab:sup-tab7-07)__).
 Results provided some evidence for an effect of cg05575921 methylation on total lung cancer risk (HR=0.30 [95% CI=0.10,1.00] per SD (9.2%) increase) (__Table \@ref(tab:sup-tab8-07)__).
 The effect estimate did not change substantively when stratified by smoking status (__Table \@ref(tab:sup-tab8-07)__). \linebreak

 \begin{table}[!h]